ns1/ns1-python/README.rst

 interface for managing zones, records, data feeds, and more.
 It supports synchronous and asynchronous transports.

-Both python 2.7 and 3.3 are supported.
+Both python 2.7 and 3.3+ are supported.
+Automated tests are currently run against 2.7 and 3.6.

 Installation
 ============